Skip to content

 Importing Notes

 Lokus reads standard markdown files.
-Depending on where your notes are coming from, you may not need to import anything at all.
+Depending on where your notes are coming from, you may need an automatic conversion step or none at all.

 • Wiki links: [[Note Name]] and [[Note Name|Display Text]]